 A Family Orientation for all program options occurs at each center at the beginning of the school year.
-At that time, information about your child's center and what the school year will hold for your family will be shared.
-You will have an opportunity to tour the center and meet the staff.
-In addition to orientation, a Family Connection Meeting is made with each family.
-Necessary paperwork is completed, and numerous resources will be provided.
-These are great opportunities to ask questions about the GLCAP program.
+At that time, the program is described, and you will have an opportunity to see the center and meet the staff.
+In addition to orientation, a Family Connection Meeting is made with each newly enrolled family.
+Necessary paperwork is completed and information regarding the program is provided to you.
+Both times are good opportunities for you to ask any questions you have about the program.